Loan Entrance Counseling

 Paper Master Promissory Note (MPN)

-The student can complete a paper Master Promissory Note (MPN); however, we strongly encourage student borrowers to use the on-line promissory note process.
-To request that a paper MPN be mailed to the student, he/she should contact the Office of Financial Aid and Scholarships at 909-537-5227.
-Please allow 24 hours before picking up the forms or student can request to have them mailed to him/her.
+Students can complete a paper Master Promissory Note (MPN); however, we strongly encourage student borrowers to use the on-line promissory note process.
+To request that a paper MPN be mailed to the student, he/she contact the Office of Financial Aid and Scholarships at 909-537-5227.
+Allow 24 hours for requests to be processed or forms can be picked up.

-Note: New borrowers at California State University, San Bernardino must complete the entrance loan counseling.
+Note: New borrowers at California State University San Bernardino must complete an entrance loan counseling.

 It is important to keep in mind that a loan is borrowed money and MUST be repaid at a specified time in the future, under the terms specified in the promissory note that the student signs.
 The student should be certain that all rights and responsibilities relative to any loan funds are understood before signing the promissory note.
 Failure to pay a student loan will adversely impact future credit ratings since all defaults are reported to national credit bureaus.